Skip to main content

 Why Light Is So Important In Cannabis Cultivation

 Plants that do not get enough light can become stressed and will start to show negative physical signs.
 For instance, plants may start to turn yellow.
-In addition, its leaves may begin to drop or its foliage or bud growth can slow down.
+Or its leaves may begin to drop or its foliage or bud growth can slow down.

 Natural Sunlight